 “They started playing the new song, and people erupted,” says Jennie Boddy, a publicist for Sub Pop Records who was at the show.
 “We were being slimed on by shirtless guys, just moshing… My friend Susan started hyperventilating; she thought it was so good.
 ‘I can’t—gasp—believe what they just played!’
 It was just instantaneous; it was crazy.”

-“Nirvana needed gas money to drive down to L.A. to record Nevermind, so they played a last-minute show at the OK Hotel,” said Steve Moriarty, drummer for Seattle-based band the Gits, in the book Everybody Loves Our Town: An Oral History of Grunge.
-“The band walked away with a few hundred bucks, drove down to L.A., and the rest is history.”
+“Nirvana needed gas money to drive down to L.A. to record Nevermind,” said Steve Moriarty, drummer for Seattle-based band the Gits.“The band walked away with a few hundred bucks, drove down to L.A., and the rest is history.”

 “It’s nicer [being on DGC] because we have the freedom to spend a bit more money.
-We can take our time now, and we’re guaranteed to get our album in any store, which is the main gripe we had about [being] independent,” said Cobain in Pulse magazine.
-“The fact that people couldn’t find our record in stores really bothered us.”
+We can take our time now, and we’re guaranteed to get our album in any store, which is the main gripe we had about [being] independent,” said Cobain.

 “Smells Like Teen Spirit” was released as the lead single on September 10, 1991.
-The band had an album release party on September 13, 1991, at Seattle’s Re-bar, which was attended by family, friends, fans, and music industry professionals.
+Three days later, the band held an album release party at Seattle’s Re-bar.

-Re-Bar’s owner Steve Wells kicked out Cobain, Novoselic, and Grohl from the party because they snuck in hard liquor, got drunk, and started a food fight.
+Re-Bar’s owner Steve Wells kicked out Cobain, Novoselic, and Grohl from their own party because they snuck in hard liquor, got drunk, and started a food fight.

 “Suddenly, Kurt, Krist, and maybe Dave started a food fight.
 I guess I freaked about the whole situation, rounded them up, including Bruce [Pavitt], and with the help of the doormen, got them out of the door just in time for them all to barf on the curb,” recalled Wells.

-There was also a packed in-store listening party at Beehive Records in Seattle on September 16, 1991, where Nirvana performed to promote the album.
+Three days after that, there was a packed in-store listening party at Beehive Records in Seattle where Nirvana performed to promote the album.

 “When Kurdt started slingin’ the open chords to ‘Smells Like Teen Spirit’ the crowd erupted into a slamming mass of ecstatic youth.
-I started to become so fucking happy that I began to feel like a silly child myself, wrote a review by Adam of the gig in a magazine called Hype.
+I started to become so fucking happy that I began to feel like a silly child myself,” wrote a reviewer named Adam in a magazine called Hype.
 “Nothin’ like watching happy, violent kids take over a record store.
 I even saw the Soundgarden guys get turned away at the door because the place was too packed.”

 “Kurdt Kobain scares me.
 The guy never smiled, despite the fact that every other person in the building was orgasming.
 I think I would probably be pretty happy if I had Seattle by the nose-ring, like Nirvana does.
 But then again, maybe I’d be worried too if my next task was conquering the world with a guitar.
 Not to worry though, with these new songs, they can’t lose.
 My enjoyment of the set was briefly marred by a bomb threat called in from Boston by Matt Lukin which forced everyone to evacuate the building.
 So I rode a Metro home, smelling like teen spirit,” said Adam from Hype.